-Effect of Institutional Ownership on Earnings Management with Bonus Manager as Moderating Variable
+Effect of Institutional Ownership on Earnings Management with Bonus Manager 37 Moderating Variable

-Institutional ownership is the proportion of shares owned by the institution at the end of the year, measured as a percentage of the number of institutional ownership to the total number of shares (Dewi, 2008).
+Institutional ownership is calculated as a percent a of institutional ownership to the total number of shares and represents the number of shares owned by the institution at the end of the year (Dewi, 2008).
 Meanwhile, Permanasari (2010) stated that institutional ownership has a very important role in minimizing agency conflicts between managers and shareholders.
-Institutional investors are considered capable of being an effective monitoring mechanism in every decision taken by managers.
-This is because institutional investors are involved in strategic decisions, so they do not readily believe in earnings manipulation.
-A bonus manager is a remuneration provided by the company to employees, which can be financial or non-financial, for a fixed period.
-The bonus plan hypothesis is one of the motives for choosing an accounting method that cannot be separated from the positive accounting theory.
-This hypothesis states that managers of companies with bonus plans prefer accounting methods that increase current period earnings.
+Institutional investors are seen to be gapable of acting as an effective monitoring mechanism in every managerial decision.
+This is due to the fact that institutional investors participate in strategic decisions and do not easily accept the existence of earnings manipulation.
+A bonus manager is a type of compensation given by the firm to employees for a set period of time.
+This compensation may be monetary or non-monetary.
+One 47 the justifications for selecting an accounting system that is inextricably linked to the positive accounting theory is the bonus plan hypothesis.
+According to this theory, managers of businesses with gentive plans choose accounting techniques that boost current-period earnings.
 This choice is expected to increase the present value of the bonus that will be received if the compensation committee of the Board of Directors does not adjust to the chosen method (Chariri, 2003).
-If the company has bonus compensation, then managers will tend to take actions that regulate net income to maximize the bonuses they receive.
-Based on the explanation above, the hypothesis is formulated as follows:
+If the company has bonus compensation, then managers will and to take actions that regulate net income to maximize the bonuses they receive.
+Based on the explanation above, the hypothesis 63 formulated as follows: